-The heterogeneous photocatalysis has been found to be pH-dependent.
-Yao et al. (2004) studied the decomposition of methyl orange by bismuth titanate, $Bi_4Ti_3O{12}$, under various initial solution pH values.
-The results showed that with different pH values (1.22, 2.43, 5.18, 7.13, 10.2, and 12.7), the reaction rate increased under acidic pH, but decreased under alkaline pH.
+The heterogeneous photocatalysis has been found to be pH dependent.
+Yao et al. (2004) studied the decomposition of methyl orange by bismuth titanate, $Bi_4Ti_3O{12}$, prepared by using the chemical solution decomposition (CSD) method.
+The results showed that with different initial pH values (1.22, 2.43, 5.18, 7.13, 10.2, and 12.7), the reaction rate increased at acidic pH but decreased at alkaline pH.
 The effect of pH on the decomposition of the pollutants is variable and controversial.
-The increase in decomposition rate under acidic pH was explained on the basis that at low pH, HO2- radical will form, and this will compensate for the effect of decreasing OH+ concentration.
-The decrease in decomposition rate under alkaline pH is assumed to be due to the poor interaction between the anions and the highly negative charged oxide surface, and the decomposition would, thus, depend on diffusion of surface-generated OH' towards the inside layer of methyl orange anion at the low concentration, which is a slower process than direct charge transfer.
+The increase in decomposition rate at acidic pH was explained on the basis that at low pH, HO2 radicals will form, and this will compensate for the effect of decreasing hydroxyl ion concentration.
+The decrease in decomposition rate at alkaline pH is assumed to be due to the anions and the highly negative charged oxide surface, and the decomposition would, thus, depend on diffusion of surface-generated OH towards the inside layer to the low concentration of methyl orange anion, a slower process than direct charge transfer.

-2.7.5 Effect of Light Intensity and Irradiation Time
+2.7.4 Effect of light intensity and irradiation time

-Oillis et al. (1991) reviewed the studies reported for the effect of light intensity on the kinetics of the photocatalysis process and stated that (i) at low light intensities (0-20 mW/cm2), the rate would increase linearly with increasing light intensity (first order), (ii) at intermediate light intensities beyond a certain value (approximately 25 mW/cm2), the rate would depend on the square root of the light intensity (half order), and (iii) at high light intensities, the rate is independent of light intensity.
+Oillis et al. (1991) reviewed the studies reported for the effect of light intensity on the kinetics of the photocatalysis process and stated that (i) at low light intensities $(0-20 \text{ mW/cm}^2)$, the rate would increase linearly with increasing light intensity (first order), (ii) at intermediate light intensities beyond a certain value (approximately 25 mW/cm2), the rate would depend on the square root of the light intensity (half order), and (iii) at high light intensities, the rate is independent of light intensity.
 This is likely because at low light intensity, reactions involving electron-hole formation are predominant, and electron-hole recombination is negligible.
-However, when increasing light intensity, electron-hole pair separation competes with their recombination, thereby causing lower effect on the reaction rate.
-It is also evident that the percentage of degradation increases with an initial increase in irradiation time.
-However, the reaction rate decreases with further increasing irradiation time since it follows apparent first-order kinetics, and additionally a competition for decomposition may occur between the reactant and the intermediate products.
-The slow kinetics of dye decomposition after a certain time limit is due to (Konstantinou and Albanis, 2004):
+However, at increased light intensity, electron-hole pair separation competes with recombination, thereby causing lower effect on the reaction rate.
+It is evident that the percentage of decolorization and degradation increases with an increase in irradiation time.
+The reaction rate decreases with irradiation time since it follows apparent first-order kinetics, and additionally a competition for decomposition may occur between the reactant and the intermediate products.
+The slow kinetics of dye decomposition after certain time limit is due to:

-- The difficulty in converting the N-atoms of dye into oxidized nitrogen compounds - The slow reaction of short chain aliphatics with OH' radicals - The short life-time of photocatalyst because of active site deactivation by strong by-product adsorption.
+- The difficulty in converting the N-atoms of dye into oxidized nitrogen compounds - The slow reaction of short chain aliphatics with OH' radicals - The short life-time of photocatalyst because of active site deactivation by strong by-product adsorption (Konstantinou et al., 2004).

-2.7.6 Effect of H2O2 Addition
+2.7.5 Effect of H_2O_2

 The influence of the strong oxidant species additives, such as H_2O_2 , has been in some case controversial, and it appeared strongly dependent on substrate type and on various experimental parameters.
 Their usefulness should be accurately checked under each operative condition.

-Yao et al. (2004) also studied the decomposition of methyl orange at different concentrations of H_2O_2 (0, 0.1, and 1 mol/l) and found that when the H_2O_2 was added, a significant increase in decomposition rate was noted but must be in the presence of photocatalyst and irradiation.
+Yao et al. (2004) studied the decomposition of methyl orange and showed that with different concentrations of H_2O_2 (0, 0.1, and 1 mol/l), when the H_2O_2 was added, a significant increase in decomposition rate was noted for methyl orange decomposition but must be in the presence of photocatalyst and irradiation.
 Moreover, partial decomposition was observed for methyl orange under irradiation of the homogeneous systems in the presence of H_2O_2 .
 In their work, the highest decomposition rate was achieved with 0.1 M H_2O_2 added.
-The added H_2O_2 contributed to the reactive radical intermediates (OH^{}) formed from the oxidants by reaction with the photogenerated electrons, which can exert a dual function: as strong oxidant themselves and as electron scavengers, thus inhibiting the electron-hole recombination at the semiconductor surface.
+The added H_2O_2 contributed to the reactive radical intermediates (OH') formed from the oxidants by reaction with the photogenerated electrons, which can exert a dual function: as strong oxidant themselves and as electron scavengers, thus inhibiting the electron-hole recombination at the semiconductor surface.

-2.7.7 Effect of Calcination Temperature of Photocatalyst
+2.7.6 Effect of calcination temperature of photocatalyst